Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

 \subsection{Energy conditions for ETGs with minimal coupling}

-Consider a timelike geodesic congruence with a tangent vector field $t^a$ and let $\tau$ be a parameter of these timelike curves.
-As matter is minimally coupled to geometry, test particles follow geodesics, i.e., we are assuming the modified gravity does not introduce any additional force.
+Let us start with the above mentioned ECs and define them from the expansion rate of the Universe.
+Hence, consider a timelike geodesic congruence with a tangent vector field $t^a$ and let $\tau$ be a parameter of these timelike curves.
+As matter is minimally coupled to geometry, test particles follow geodesics, i.e., we are assuming that the modified gravity does not introduce any additional force.
 In this case the Raychaudhuri equation is given by

 where $\theta = \nabla_a t^a$ is the expansion of the congruence.
 Analogously, for a congruence of null curves parametrized by $\lambda$ and with tangent vector $k^a$, we have